 If the author(s) accept the amendment, they will edit the bill accordingly, submit it to their teachers who will then reveiw the changes and submit it back to the committee teacher who will approve the bill.
-The author(s) may chose to submit a counter proposal to the amendment which will follow a similar course back to the committee's teacher.
+The author(s) may choose to submit a counter proposal to the amendment which will follow a similar course back to the committee's teacher.
 The committee must then discuss the counter proposal.
 If it is accepted by the committee, the committee then informs their teacher who will approve the bill.
 If the committee does not agree with the counter proposal, it can have the bill returned again to the author or Reject the bill if it appears that a resolution is unlikely.
-Keep in mind that any bills in the amendment process that have not been Approved or Rejected by Thursday, March 22nd will not go on to the House Floor.
+Keep in mind that any bills in the amendment process that have not been Approved or Rejected by Tuesday, March 13nd will not go on to the House Floor.

 This selection means your committee did not think the bill had significant value or simply did not agree with it.
 Rejected bills will die in the committee session and do not go on to the House Floor.
 A comment on the general reasoning why the bill was rejected must be included either by the teacher or a designated student.

 - Your teacher or a student designated by their teacher will enter the overall committee comments about each bill that your committee considers.
 If a student is selected to enter these comments, the teacher must log in and approve them.
 The teacher will then vote to Approve, Reject or Amend the author's bill an behalf of the committee.